 For most Americans, buying a car is a major purchase.
+Even in a market of rapidly rising prices and low inventory on the car lots, how can you prepare to avoid any bumps in the road?
 You want to make sure you do your due diligence and get the best deal possible, but navigating the financing and negotiating of a car purchase can be complicated.
 Here are a few steps you should consider if you are shopping for a new or used car.

 Step 1 – Research Car Option